munificent/craftinginterpreters/book/functions.md

 ^code callable

-It takes in the interpreter so that the class implementing the call can access state on it if it needs to.
-It is also passed in the list of evaluated argument values.
+It is passed the interpreter so that the class implementing the call can access state on the interpreter if it needs to.
+It also receives the list of evaluated argument values.
 The value returned by `call()` is the result that the call expression produces.

+### Call type errors

 Before we get to actually implementing this interface, we need to make the visit method a little more robust.
 I ignored a couple of failure modes that we can't